Accounting for Dummies - Part 1

 In the next episode we will ditch our envelopes and boxes and start replacing them with a simple software system.
 So simple, you wonder why you haven't done this earlier.
 So stay tuned...

 Bernard is founder and CEO of The Scrambled Card Company, based in Auckland, New Zealand.
 His software invoiceit! includes easy accounting and has been sold across the US and Canada (and more than 70 other countries) since 1999.
 You can contact him via the author's profile or visit his website also noted on his profile to get more information about invoiceit! and download the software for a free 30-day trial.
 Now there is also his very affordable Simple Accounting, a spreadsheet accounting solution which is very VERY simple to use.
 You can get it for a one-off payment of just $14.95.

-Have a question for Bernard?
-Ask or leave a comment below!
+Have a question for Bernard or want to leave a comment?
+Click here.